cca/millennium_patron_import/readme.md

 python csv2patron-marc.py -o output.txt -e 12-25-14 input.csv F
 ```

-Where _output.txt_ is the name of the file you want created, _12-25-14_ is the expiration date for the created patron records, _input.csv_ is the Informer report used as input, & _F_ is the shortened form of the semester's season (one of F, sp, or Su).
+Where _output.txt_ is the name of the file you want created, _12-25-14_ is the expiration date for the created patron records, _input.csv_ is the Informer report used as input, & _F_ is the shortened form of the semester's season (one of F, sp, Su, or PC).
 All of this information is contained in the help flag of csv2patron-marc.py; run `python csv2patron-marc.py -h`.
 If your file names have spaces in them, you can wrap them in quotation marks.

-Inside Millennium Circulation, select the Data Exchange section & then Select Process "Load MARC Patron records from tape or FTS (pta)".
+Inside Millennium Circulation, select **Data Exchange** & then Select Process "Load MARC Patron records from tape or FTS (pta)".
 Click **Get PC** to browse your hard drive for the import file & **choose the "ptfs" extension** (important!).

 Highlight the newly loaded file & click **Prep** from the upper right menu, then **Start**.
 A brief message appears as Millennium processes the records & when you **Close** the dialog there will be a ".pat" file listed.
 Select the .pat, then click **Load**.
 Here you can first **Test** the MARC file, which provides warnings about improper PCODEs & such.
 Then, if the test is successful, click **Load** to import the records.